 When people overindulge in alcohol, they tend to become aggressive and may direct this energy into physical violence.
 This is why alcohol abuse is strongly correlated to domestic violence.

 Cannabis has the opposite effect, tending to relax people.
-Cannabis consumers are also less likely to show aggressive and violent behavior towards a partner.
+Consumers of weed are also less likely to show aggressive and violent behavior towards a partner.

 Cannabis Stimulates and Sustains Sex Drive

 Cannabis, on the other hand, enhances and sustains sex drive.
-Cannabis is known to enhance sexual performance of both males and females.
+Cannabis can enhance sexual performance of both males and females but it can have a negative effect if you are trying to get pregnant.

 Alcohol Gives You Big Hangovers

 If you have yet to nurse an alcohol hangover, it is not an experience to look forward to.
 From continuously throwing up to pounding headaches, unquenchable thirst and tummy aches, this case of personal poisoning is brutal.
 Crossfading (combining alcohol and cannabis) may cause you to green out, which will make you feel nasty too.
-Cannabis, on its own, will not give you a hangover.
+Cannabis, on its own, will not give you much of a hangover if any.

 Given these facts, cannabis is indisputably the winner.
 So the next time you have to choose between the two, consider these nine facts!